chutsu/red/docs/nuc/Intel_NUC_setup.md

 ## Software
+Enter the BIOS with F2 and disable Secure Boot under Boot options to make your life easier.

 Ubuntu Server 18.04 seems to work fine.
-You might want to disable automatic upgrades and snap support with:
+You might want to disable automatic upgrades and snap support after installation by running
 ```
 sudo apt purge snapd unattended-upgrades
 ```